sandro730/Repetier-Firmware/README.md

 | 2    | First test to execute for the function extrapolateCornersCircular | Result OK | 04/03/2018 |
 | 3    | Last test is ok.
 Create a documentation.                          | Result OK | ../03/2018 |

-Added GCode commands
+## Added GCode commands

-G33 L0 - Distortion matrix list
+ - G33 L0 - Distortion matrix list
-G33 L1 - Csv mm format distortion matrix list
+ - G33 L1 - Csv mm format distortion matrix list
-G33 L2 - Raw csv distortion matrix format list
+ - G33 L2 - Raw csv distortion matrix format list

-Formula to calculate points outside the circle.
+## Formula to calculate points outside the circle.

-Distance between two points = sqrt ((Xp - Xc) ^ 2 + (Yp - Yc) ^ 2)
+ - Distance between two points = sqrt ((Xp - Xc) ^ 2 + (Yp - Yc) ^ 2)

 Xc Yc - Coordinates of the position of the center of the circle.

 Xp Yp - Coordinates of the point to be checked.

-Add to the Configuration.h file
+## Add to the Configuration.h file

 If the angle measurement points can not be measured with a given radius, you can set them to 1.
 Then it omits the external measurement points allowing for a larger correction area.
 If set to 2, the points outside the radius of the circle are excluded.
 #define DISTORTION_EXTRAPOLATE_CORNERS 0 - 1 - 2

-Function added to the files
+## Function added to the files

 Distortion.h Distortion.cpp

-bool Distortion :: isExternalRadiusPoint (fast8_t ix, fast8_t iy) const
+ - bool Distortion :: isExternalRadiusPoint (fast8_t ix, fast8_t iy) const

  To calculate the distance of the pinto from the established center.

-void Distortion :: extrapolateCorners (fast8_t ix, fast8_t iy)
+ - void Distortion :: extrapolateCorners (fast8_t ix, fast8_t iy)

 Edit function by adding the ix, iy arguments to recalculate the value.

-void Distortion :: extrapolateCornersCircular (void) To calculate the values ​​to be assigned to points outside the radius of the circle.
+ - void Distortion :: extrapolateCornersCircular (void)

+To calculate the values to be assigned to points outside the radius of the circle.

-void Distortion :: printMatrixCsv (bool raw)
+ - void Distortion :: printMatrixCsv (bool raw)

-To print the matrix in CSV format. raw = true - List of raw values ​​of the distortion matrix. raw = false - List of values ​​in mm of the distortion matrix.
+To print the matrix in CSV format.

+raw = true - List of raw values of the distortion matrix.

+raw = false - List of values in mm of the distortion matrix.

 # Repetier-Firmware - the fast and user friendly firmware